-Unreviewed PRs is the percentage of merged pull requests that have no comments or approvals from non-submitter reviewers, rounded to the nearest tenth of a percent.
+Unreviewed PRs is the percentage of merged pull requests with no comments or approvals, rounded to the nearest tenth of a percent.

 Which reports use Unreviewed PRs?